 Being given the opportunity to design an iconic part of community infrastructure as the result of winning a design competition is something that has given the entire Genton team a special connection to architectural industry awards.
-Since their insightful design caught the attention of the Office of the Victorian Government Architects competition the team’s completion of the Frankston Station in 2018, Genton’s list of award wins has grown – something Director Marc Debney says has inspired the Genton team, including fellow Director, Steven Toia, to continue to strive to elevate the quality of railway station design.
+Since their insightful design caught the attention of the Office of the Victorian Government Architects competition the team’s completion of the Frankston Station in 2018, Genton’s list of award wins has grown – something Principal Marc Debney says has inspired the Genton team, including fellow Principal, Steven Toia, to continue to strive to elevate the quality of railway station design.

 With the Frankston Station project forming part of the Victorian State Government’s circa $6.9b.
 Level Crossing Removal project – delivered by the North Western Program Alliance, with construction overseen by the Level Crossing Removal Authority – Genton has been given fresh opportunities to have a similar impact in other key railway station refurbishment projects, including the Reservoir Station transformation, due for completion in 2020.